-For local organisers, issues can arise if people want to drop off/pick-up their kids beyond the entry gate without paying an entry fee.
+For local organisers, issues can arise if guests want to drop off/pick-up their kids beyond the entry gate without paying an entry fee.
 As the park layout is not suited for this.
 Make other transport arrangements to avoid issues.

 Mobile phone reception is limited or non-existent so be organised prior to leaving home to ensure a smooth start to your important day.

 Reserve an Undercover Area

-Tables can be reserved for groups of 40+ in Ye Old Shelter.
+Tables can be reserved for groups of 40+ in Ye Old Shelter for $50.
 This gives you some peace of mind knowing you have a prime spot waiting for you.

 To enquire about table reservations email & leave a brief description along with your best contact number to firstname.lastname@example.org.

 Hot Tip: The same tables can also be had for FREE if no one’s reserved them first.

 Kings Castle Shelter seats up to 300 and is a great fit for groups of 50+.
 Social clubs, community events, car club rally’s, naming rights and first year birthdays are just some of the types of get-togethers regularly hosted in this venue.
-Discounts available under certain circumstances.
+Discounts available under certain circumstances and conditions.
 Email FP to inquire about your event.
 Be sure to include your best contact number so we can give you a call and go over the options for your specific event.